Earn your turns with an Uphill Travel Pass! Be cautious as there may be unmarked hazards.

 Gunstock Mountain Resort allows skinning, snowshoeing and other forms of non-motorized uphill access.
 For everyone’s safety on the mountain, we require that anyone participating in these activities during Ski Season adhere to the following guidelines and rules: Uphill Policy

-When the resort is closed for winter operations the Uphill Routes are open for visitors.
+Please note that when the resort is closed, uphill travel is not permitted.
+Once the resort is open for skiing and riding you may use the trails.
 Please use caution as there is no Ski Patrol on site, and grooming does not occur.

 - Alpine Route 1: Start Point: The Fireplace ➡Musket ➡ Lower Gunsmoke ➡ Middle Gunsmoke ➡ Upper Gunsmoke ➡ The Summit

 - Alpine Route 2: Start Point: Gunstock Ski Club Building ➡Stonebar ➡Flintlock ➡ The Summit

 - Nordic Route 3: Start Point: Base of Mountain Coaster ➡ Try Me ➡The Ridge (Hiking Trail/Single Track) ➡ The Summit

 We ask that our guests refrain from tobacco use within 25 feet of any public structure, in lift lines, queuing areas or while riding a chair lift.
 This includes all decks and the outdoor deck of the Powder Keg Pub.
 If you do smoke, we ask that you dispose of your butts properly.
 Smoking is not permitted inside our buildings.

 Please call 603-293-4341 or email firstname.lastname@example.org to cancel.

 - Cancellation 48 hours or more prior to lesson: Full Refund or Reschedule of Lesson